Story by Derek Cadzow with contributions from Sean Sweet and Fred Zufelt. All photos by the late Dirk Van Battum.

 But first, there was practice.

-There was no doubt in my mind that there’d be some key action at that corner today and that was part of the reason I’d designed it that way.
+There was no doubt in my mind that there’d be some key action at that corner today and that was part of the reason I’d designed the track that way — more action for the spectators.

 I was flying down the straight and moved to the inside of another kart before braking late into the hairpin to complete the pass.